 The phenomenon of salts coming up in solution and forming a thin (5 to 7.5 cm) crust on the surface, after the evaporation of water is called Efflorescence.
 Land affected by efflorescence is called Saline soil.

-In this process the land is flooded with adequate depth of water.
-The alkali salts present in the soil get dissolved in this water which percolate down to join the water table or declined away by subsurface drains.
+In this process, the land is flooded with an adequate depth of water.
+The alkali salts present in the soil get dissolved in this water which percolates down to join the water table or declined away by subsurface drains.

 LR (leading requirement)

 ⇒ Dd = Di – Cu

 Ci = salt content of irrigation water

 Delta of a crop(Δ): The total quantity of water required by the crop for its full growth may be expressed in hectare metre (ha.m) or simply as depth to which water would stand on the irrigated area if the total quantity supplied were to stand above the surface without percolation or evaporation.
 This total depth of water (in cm) required by a crop to come to maturity is called its delta (Δ).